-If you are not sure what personal data is, click here.
 If your technology registers personal data you have to be aware of privacy legislation and the concept of privacy.
 Personal data can be interpreted in a broad way.
 Maybe your technology does not collect personal data, but can be used to assemble personal data.
 If you are collecting special personal data (like health or ethnicity) your should be extra aware.

 In Europe (for example) data collections have to be GDPR - compliant.
 Do you think that your technology is compliant?
 How do you know?
-Did you provide for the appropriate measures to make sure compliancy is in place.
+Did you provide for the appropriate measures to make sure compliancy is in place?

 Privacy is often implemented by design which means for example that only the bare minimum of data is collected and used and this process is continously improved upon.
 Do you (really) need all the personal data you are processing to provide the functionality of your technology (data minimalisation)?
 Did you consider other principals considering privacy by design?